 Automated Ingestion & Batch Scanning Workflows: Production Architectures for Digital Preservation

 Modern archival digitization programs cannot rely on manual file transfers, ad-hoc shell scripts, or unverified directory drops.
-The transition from physical media to preservation-grade digital assets requires a deterministic, auditable pipeline strictly aligned with the OAIS Reference Model.
+As one of the two core disciplines covered across this digital preservation engineering resource, the ingestion layer is where physical media becomes preservation-grade digital assets — and it is the primary control point for everything downstream.
+The transition requires a deterministic, auditable pipeline strictly aligned with the OAIS Reference Model, whose functional entities and audit obligations are detailed in the companion OAIS-Compliant Digital Preservation Architecture section.
 Every batch of scanned materials must be treated as a Submission Information Package (SIP) that undergoes cryptographic validation, structural verification, and PREMIS event logging before promotion to an Archival Information Package (AIP).
-For cultural heritage institutions and NARA-compliant repositories, the ingestion layer is the primary control point for long-term preservation.
-A production-ready architecture prioritizes Python automation, strict fixity validation, and end-to-end auditability over theoretical frameworks.
+For cultural heritage institutions and NARA-compliant repositories, a production-ready architecture prioritizes Python automation, strict fixity validation, and end-to-end auditability over theoretical frameworks.
+This document maps the entire ingestion pipeline stage by stage: hardware abstraction with Scanner API Integration & Routing, asynchronous work distribution through Async Task Queuing for Batches, structural verification via Batch Validation Schemas, descriptive enrichment in Metadata Extraction Workflows and OCR Processing Pipelines, and fault tolerance through Error Handling & Retry Logic.

 Validation failures are quarantined with a PREMIS event record, never promoted to the archival tier.